iterative/dvc.org/content/docs/command-reference/fetch.md

   directory and its subdirectories for `dvc.yaml` and `.dvc` files to inspect.
   If there are no directories among the `targets`, this option has no effect.

-- `--run-cache`, `--no-run-cache` - downloads all available history of [stage runs] from the remote repository.
+- `--run-cache`, `--no-run-cache` - whether to download all available history of [stage runs] from the remote repository.
 See the same option in `dvc push`.
+Default is ``--no-run-cache`.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from remote storage.
 The default value is `4 * cpu_count()`.
 Note that the